tadas-subonis/dev-tasubo-com-blog/_drafts/2019-09-21-how-software-development-has-changed-in-the-last-10-years.md

  * power editors are now in the game

 I used to be a big fan of Netbeans but now old-guard IDEs such as Eclipse and Netbeans are pretty much dead.
 IntelliJ and friends took everything over.
+IntelliJ has an IDE for every language that you might want, and if they do not - there is a plug-in.

 Also, a new wave of power editors such as Sublime, Atom, and Visual Studio Code stand strong with those who feel that they want to stick with leaner tools.
 Visual Studio Code has gotten the edge in the last few years.